-- A basic unit (module) of the target tracker consists of 64 strips readout by WLS fibres coupled to - 2 two 64-channel photodetectors.
-The 64 strips of the module are glued on the surrounding aluminium - 3 sheets that serve as covers (the strips are not glued together).
-In this way, the mechanical strength of - 4 the module is provided by the strips themselves, the covers and the end-caps.
-The fibres are directly - routed at both ends to the photodetectors through the end-caps (Fig. 2). - Four such modules are assembled together to construct a tracker plane covering the $6.7 \times 6.7 \text{ m}^2$ - sensitive surface defined by the target brick walls.
-One plane of 4 horizontal modules and one plane - of 4 vertical modules form a tracker wall providing an x y (2D) track information (Fig. 3).
-The total - 9 OPERA target contains 62 walls, 31 per super-module.
-Thus, the total number of scintillating strips - is 31744 (63488 electronic channels).
+A basic unit (module) of the Target Tracker consists of 64 strips readout by WLS fibres coupled to two 64-channel photodetectors.
+The 64 strips of the module are glued on the surrounding aluminium sheets, 0.6 mm thick, that serve as covers (the strips are not glued together).
+In this way, the mechanical strength of the module is provided by the strips themselves, the covers and the end-caps.
+The fibres are directly routed at both ends to the photodetectors through the end-caps (Fig. 2).

+Four such modules are assembled together to construct a tracker plane covering the $6.7 \times 6.7 \text{ m}^2$ sensitive surface defined by the target brick walls.
+One plane of four horizontal modules and one plane of four vertical modules form a tracker wall providing 2D track information (Fig. 3).
+The total OPERA target contains 62 walls, 31 per super-module.
+Thus, the total number of scintillating strips is 31 744 for 63 488 electronic channels.